7 key benefits of mobile banking in 2023

 This ease of accessibility saves you time.
 Mobile check deposit, for example, a feature most banking apps offer, allows you to deposit a check on the go or from the comfort of your couch.

 The best mobile banking apps have evolved to help you manage your money with less effort.
-For example, the Ally Bank app offers checking account customers a feature to help organize their money digitally and optimize how much money they can save.
+For example, the Ally Bank app offers several savings features, including automatic transfers to a savings account and round-ups that move rounded up change into your savings.
 The U.S. Bank app alerts customers when its algorithms spot money-saving opportunities or situations when an account is at risk of being overdrawn.
-Varo, a challenger bank with a federal bank charter, also offers automatic savings tools as well as ApexEdge, a hird-party service that helps customers negotiate lower payments on bills.

 Spending alerts are another way mobile banking apps can help you optimize your money.

-“You are seeing a lot of people say, ‘Hey, I want to know every time there is a transaction over $150 or over $250 or whatever that threshold the consumer happens to care about is,” says Zach Bruhnke, co-founder at HMBradley, a challenger bank.
-“A lot of people want to go and understand things like ‘What are my daily limits?’
+“You are seeing a lot of people say, ‘Hey, I want to know every time there is a transaction over $150 or over $250 or whatever that threshold the consumer happens to care about is,’” says Zach Bruhnke, co-founder at HMBradley, a challenger bank.
+“A lot of people want to go and understand things like, ‘What are my daily limits?’
 Things you’d probably ask your banker or call a branch for, now you are [the] one to do it.
-The push is for more and more information to be available at customers’ fingertips prints.”
+The push is for more and more information to be available at customers’ fingertips prints,” Brunhke adds.

 3. Paying IOUs